Caring For Your Pet: Things Dog Owners Tend To Forget

 - Estimate annual costs: Calculate the approximate annual expenses for your dog and divide that amount by 12 to determine the monthly contribution needed for your pet budget.
 This way, you'll have a clearer idea of how much to set aside each month.

 - Track your expenses: Keep a record of all the expenses related to your dog, including purchases, vet visits, medications, and grooming services.
-This will help you stay organized and ensure you have an accurate picture of your dog's overall expenses.
+This will help you stay organised and ensure you have an accurate picture of your dog's overall expenses.

 - Consider pet insurance: While it involves an additional cost, pet insurance can help alleviate financial burdens in case of unexpected accidents or illnesses.
 Research different pet insurance options, compare coverage plans, and choose one that suits your needs and budget.